 The examiner will play two half notes one after the other.
 Candidates are to state whether the second note is higher or lower in pitch than the first note.
-The test will be played twice, each time preceded by a one-bar count-in.
-There will also be a Croot note at the beginning of the test for reference.
+The test will be played twice, each time preceded by four clicks.
+There will also be a C root note at the beginning of the test for reference.
 For this exercise, candidates are to use the words 'higher' or 'lower'.